Re Import Of Rejected Goods Notification & Procedures

 - By a 100% export-oriented undertaking or a unit in a Free Trade Zone as defined under section 3 of the Central Excise Act, 1944 (1 of 1944).

 - From a public warehouse or a private warehouse appointed or licensed, as the case may be, under section 57 or section 58 of the Customs Act, 1962 (52 of 1962).

-The checklist preparation and bill of entry filing processes are the same as normal import shipment.
+The checklist preparation and bill of entry filing processes are the same as normal import shipments.

-In addition to in re-import case, Your CHA will file the bill of entry with a request of First check (100% Examination).
+In addition in the re-import case, Your CHA will file the bill of entry with a request for the First check (100% Examination).